PereViader/ManualDi/README.md

 The scope of a binding defines the rules for instance creation.
 - Single: The container will generate a single instance of the type and cache it.
 Followup calls for the same type will reuse the instance.
+  - This is the default behaviour for bindings
 - Transient: The container will generate a new instance every time the type is resolved.

 ## From